flybywiresim/website/src/posts/development-update-native-msfs-2024-a380x.md

 Using those presets as a starting point, you should have a good experience with the sim and you can tweak some settings higher or lower depending on your current experience.
 Some settings that have a noticeable negative impact on VRAM usage include increasing Texture Resolution, DLSS, Frame Generation, Raytraced Shadows.
 We strongly recommend using the MSFS built-in FPS display instead of using task manager or other third party tools.
 This is because the MSFS FPS display is the only tool that is able to accurately report how much resources MSFS is asking from the operating system and how much is actually being allocated to the sim.
 You can enable this display by turning on Developer Mode in Settings - Advanced Options, followed by clicking on Display FPS in the debug menu at the toolbar that appears at the top of your screen.

 ![](/img/notam-images/native-2024-a380x/devmode-fps-display.png)

+## A380X Native 2024 Liveries

+As the MSFS2024 native A380X uses a different texture format and aircraft structure, all currently available liveries are not compatible with the aircraft until the livery has been repackaged for 2024.
+Some minor touchups in the liveries might be required where the window plugs were added to the fuselage.
+There are currently no other changes to the UV layout of the textures, only a conversion to KTX2 and a repackaging of the livery is required to make a livery compatible.
+During the rebuilding of the A380X for MSFS2024, we cleaned up the names of the texture files as there were some inconsistencies in the filenames.
+We will be providing livery makers the full list of file name changes to assist in their repackaging process.
+We will also provide a sample livery package so liveries can be packaged to display a single aircraft entry in the MSFS2024 aircraft selection menu and for liveries to show up in both variants of the A380X.

 ## What is coming next?
 As always, we want to maintain transparent communication with the community regarding what is included in this initial release.
 Because the scope of this native port was expanding rapidly, we felt it was important to get these massive performance and structural improvements into your hands now, rather than holding them back to wait for every single feature to be completed.
 Your feedback on this build will be vital in helping us stabilize and iterate.